Centre mentions gap in social media rules vis-a-vis Big Tech behind new panel proposal | Technology

 “The Grievance Appellate Committee shall deal with such appeal expeditiously and shall make an endeavour to dispose of the appeal finally within 30 calendar days from the date of receipt of the appeal.
 Every order passed by the Grievance Appellate Committee shall be complied with by the concerned intermediary,” the draft notification said.

-The rules for social media companies came into effect from May 26, 2021.
-It mandated large social media platforms like Facebook and Twitter to enable identification of the 'first originator' of the information that undermines the sovereignty of India, the security of the state, or public order.
+The rules for social media companies came into effect on May 26, 2021.
+It mandated large social media platforms like Facebook and Twitter to enable the identification of the 'first originator' of the information that undermines the sovereignty of India, the security of the state, or public order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)